-There have been LED bulbs, spotlights and smaller lights for years, but now people can buy LED bulbs that give out as much light as a 60-watt incandescent and are designed for use just about anywhere.
-And rather than purchase them online or in a specialty store, they will be available at Home Depot, Lowes, and no doubt other familiar retail outlets next year.
+There have been spotlights and smaller lights for years, but now people can buy LED lamps that give out as much light as a 60-watt incandescent and are designed for use just about anywhere.
+And rather than purchasing them online or in a specialty store, they will be available at Home Depot, Lowes, and no doubt other familiar retail outlets next year.

-Weighing cost and light quality, LED bulbs are worth considering right now for downlights and worth keeping an eye on if you have a lot of incandescent bulbs.
+Weighing cost and light quality, LED lightbulbs are worth considering right now for downlights and worth keeping an eye on if you have a lot of incandescent lightbulbs.
 If you already have a lot of CFLs in places like desktop lamps, don’t expect a quick payback by switching over.
-But LED bulbs offer some other advantages, notably longer life.
+But LEDs offer some other advantages, notably longer life.

 Lighting your living space is obviously a very personal decision, but as you think about upgrading with energy efficiency in mind, here are a few factors to consider.

 The good news on LED bulbs are that these lights, quality-wise, are quite good and they put out enough light for a lot of needs.
 But there’s no getting around the fact that LED bulbs for general lighting are a new technology that comes with a price premium.